alackles/CMSC-140-FS-22/_pages/syllabus.md

 Attendance is encouraged; it is not mandatory, and it is not tracked.
 You will likely do better in class if you attend regularly; however, I understand that you may have many responsibilities and commitments outside this classroom.

 I will post lecture notes and live coding demos to the course website under Materials so that if you do miss class, you can catch up.
 As always, you are responsible for learning any material that you miss, and as always, my student hours are available to discuss any material you might need guidance on.

+**Exception:** Per LU policy, attendance is required for the first week of class.
+If you do not attend the first day AND do not let me know why, I will reach out to you to check if you are still attending; if you do not respond and do not attend the first week, the registrar will drop you from the course.

 ### Accomodations